Danziger/gmzcodes/README.md

 - [ ] Focus mode should ONLY show a hamburger icon in the footer.
 - [ ] Hide "Hiring", as I'm not looking anymore.
 - [ ] Change wand icon.
+- [ ] Add an anchor to quickly launch / access the focus mode.

 - [ ] `TODO: Consider updating the cursor position continuously if in interactive mode:`
 - [ ] `TODO: Replace the `this.lastDrawingIndex !== randomIndex` with AbortController and signals:`